mautic/developer-documentation-new/docs/rest_api/emails.rst

 Send Email to Contact
 *********************

+Send a predefined Email to an existing Contact.

 .. vale on

 .. code-block:: php

    <?php

+   //...
    $email = $emailApi->sendToContact($emailId, $contactId);

-Send a predefined Email to existing Contact.

-Reference Assets using IDs returned by the :ref:`Create Asset <rest_api/assets:Create Asset>` endpoint.
+You can reference Asset IDs for attaching documents.
+Use existing IDs or IDs returned by the :ref:`Create Asset <rest_api/assets:Create Asset>` endpoint.

-.. _http-request-5:

 .. vale off